An operator fusion primer01 Apr 2020

 - if your publisher ends a chain, lean on either an opaque return type or erasure, in that order.

 ⇒ Thomas Visser’s “Why Combine has so many

 ⇒ Tim Ekl wrote a wonderful post detailing the evolution of Swift generics.

-⇒ A diary entry on type erasure with a postfix operator.
+⇒ A notebook entry on type erasure with a postfix operator.

 ⇒ Point-Free subscribers might’ve noticed that Episode #13’s mention that “composition of maps are equivalent to the map of the composition” seems similar to fusion.
 And in a sense, it is!
 That’s because the functors we encounter in programming are strictly endofunctors.